Armenia–European Union relations: Individual opinions

 On 9 June 2015, Styopa Safaryan, Head of the Armenian Institute of International and Security Affairs, stated that Russia had blackmailed Armenia to not sign an Association Agreement with the EU.
 Safaryan said that Russia had isolated Armenia and called on Armenian authorities to resume negotiations on signing an agreement with the EU.
 On 10 August 2015, Safaryan also stated that there are no benefits of Armenia joining the Eurasian Economic Union and that joining the economic union had brought no improvements to the Armenian economy.

 Mikael Minasyan, Armenia's Ambassador to the Holy See and Malta stated "Armenia and Europe are, first and foremost, united by our common values.
 Armenia, Artsakh and Armenian people worldwide have been, and are, inalienable part of European civilization and the Eastern border of the Christian world".

 In March 2019, the Vice Speaker of the Parliament of Armenia Alen Simonyan stated, "Over the past 28 years following its independence Armenia, adhered to pan-European values and continues building its cooperation in the European direction," during a ceremony dedicating a section of Northern Avenue as "Europe Square".

-In July 2019, the President of Armenia Armen Sarkissian stated that "Armenia is not only a country that signed an agreement with the European Union, but also a country that is and has always been deeply European in terms of culture.
+In July 2019, Armenian president Armen Sarkissian stated that "Armenia is not only a country that signed an agreement with the European Union, but also a country that is and has always been deeply European in terms of culture.
 Therefore, coming closer to the EU is very natural for us.
-Armenia is a cradle of European values, from our religion and culture to literature and music," during a meeting with the President of the European Council Donald Tusk in Yerevan.
+Armenia is a cradle of European values, from our religion and culture to literature and music," during a meeting with the president of the European Council Donald Tusk in Yerevan.
 In return, Donald Tusk stated that "Armenia is an integral part of the European family and culture.
 A place of authentic people who cherish freedom.
 Sevanavank is a monument that testifies to Armenia's millennia-old imprint on Europe's culture."

-In November 2019, during an Eastern Partnership meeting, the former Foreign Minister of Armenia Zohrab Mnatsakanyan stated that "the Eastern Partnership is not a neighbourhood, it’s the eastern flank of Europe.
+In November 2019, during an Eastern Partnership meeting, the former foreign minister of Armenia Zohrab Mnatsakanyan stated that "the Eastern Partnership is not a neighbourhood, it’s the eastern flank of Europe.
 That is the significance of Eastern Partnership.
 It’s not to the east of Europe, it’s to the east of the European Union, but the European Union is not the whole of Europe.
 The important challenge is to spread the sense of the Eastern flank of Europe further towards other parts of Europe."
 The Minister stated that Armenia shares European values of democracy, human rights and accountability to citizens.
 Mnatsakanyan also advised that a recent survey has shown 92% of the Armenian public considered relations with the EU as very good.
 The Minister supported the notion that Europe is Armenia's home.